-There are a number of really interesting gravestones, mauseleums and even mortsafes to see on a walk around.
-A mortsafe was used to deter people from resurrecting the dead as was often happening for the nearby medical school!
+There are a number of really interesting gravestones, mausoleums and even mortsafes to see on a walk around.
+There are plenty of stories and history here as you’ll see!

-We learned all about the little Skye Terrier, Bobby, when our kids were much younger and we were visiting Edinburgh looking for family things to do.
+We learned all about Edinburgh’s most famous dog, Bobby, when our kids were much younger and we were visiting the city and looking for family things to do.
 I was surprised that visiting a graveyard in a city might be on that list of family friendly attractions in Edinburgh but if you read on you’ll see why.

 Bobby was around 2 years old when his master died but he was faithful and stayed by his grave constantly.
-This won the hearts and affections of the local people who would look after and feed Bobby.
+This won the hearts and affections of the local people who would look after and feed Bobby as they passed by.

 The grave is marked with a headstone that is fairly recent (erected in 1981) and to this day people bring Bobby a stick to put by his grave rather than flowers!

 On the main road just outside the kirkyard there is a statue that was erected in memory of Bobby, now known as Greyfriars Bobby, and a pub of the same name.